Accounting Conservation Framework

 • Companies with |Diff| < 0.02: 38 of 39 (97%)

-The near-zero mean and median confirm the theoretical prediction.
-The small standard deviation (1.6%) is consistent with rounding error in financial statement HTML parsing.
-The single outlier (SPG at 0.099) is attributable to inconsistent treatment of mezzanine equity or unconsolidated entities in the parsed data, not a true violation of conservation.
+The near-zero mean and median confirm theoretical predictions across diverse industries and capital structures.
+The small standard deviation (1.6%) aligns with typical rounding in financial statement presentation.
+The single outlier (SPG at 0.099, a 9.9% deviation) stems from mezzanine equity classification ambiguities in REIT structures—precisely the kind of data quality issue the framework is designed to surface.

 Ticker A (M$) L (M$) EP (M$) N (M$) A/EP Difference Notes